 If you want to know the legal steps that you have to follow in order to obtain Slovenia citizenship, you can always rely on our team of Slovenian lawyers.
 Our law firm in Slovenia is prepared to offer legal assistance and to present to you all the legal requirements you must fulfill, depending on the characteristics of your case.

-When can an individual obtain Slovenian citizenship?
+When can an individual obtain Slovenian citizenship in 2022?

 The legislation in Slovenia prescribes few ways through which an individual is entitled to the Slovene citizenship – thus, one can become a citizen by birth or through naturalization, after living in Slovenia for a given period of time and after meeting other requirements that are of importance for this process.

 When we refer to citizenship by birth, Slovenia applies the principle of blood ties, which implies that if a baby is born out of Slovenian citizens (or the child has at least one biological parent who is a Slovenian citizen), then he or she will obtain Slovenian citizenship regardless if the birth took place in Slovenia or on the national territory of another country.